Chris Dickerson (bodybuilder): Early life

 Dickerson was born in Montgomery, Alabama, on August 25, 1939.
 He was the youngest of triplets.
 His mother, Mahala Ashley Dickerson, was a lawyer and civil rights advocate for women and minorities.
 He graduated high school at Olney Friends School in 1957.
+In 1959, he began attending the American Academy of Dramatic Arts in New York City, studying acting, singing, and ballet.
+There, a teacher recommended he strengthen his chest to strengthen his voice.

 Bodybuilding career

 One of the world's most titled bodybuilders, Dickerson's competitive career spanned thirty years; he was known for both his heavily muscled, symmetrical physique and for his skills on the posing dais.

-Dickerson first entered bodybuilding competition in 1965 by taking third place at that year's Mr. Long Beach competition.
+After seeing Mr. Universe Bill Pearl in a magazine, Dickerson changed his focus from acting to bodybuilding, and, at age 24, he began training at Pearl's Los Angeles gym.
+Dickerson first entered a bodybuilding competition in 1965 by taking third place at that year's Mr. Long Beach competition.
 He turned pro in 1973 and won a total of 15 professional bodybuilding titles across four organizations during his career.

-He trained for many of his most important competitions in the 1980s with former Mr. Universe Bill Pearl.
+Bill Pearl trained and advised him throughout his career.

 Dickerson was the first African-American AAU Mr. America, the first openly gay winner of the IFBB Mr. Olympia contest, and one of only two bodybuilders (along with Dexter Jackson) to win titles in both the Mr. Olympia and Masters Olympia competitions.

-He won the Mr. Olympia once (1982), a distinction he shares with Samir Bannout (1983) and Dexter Jackson (2008) who have since retired, as well as Shawn Rhoden (2018) and Brandon Curry (2019).
+He won the Mr. Olympia once (1982), a distinction he shares with Samir Bannout (1983) and Dexter Jackson (2008) who have since retired, Shawn Rhoden (2018) who has since died, as well as Brandon Curry (2019), Hadi Choopan (2022), and Samson Dauda (2024) who are currently active.

 Dickerson retired after winning the 50+ division at the 1994 Masters Olympia and was inducted into the IFBB Hall of Fame in 2000.
 Dickerson lived in Florida where he continued to train, conduct seminars, and correspond with current athletes.